Back to Nanoleaf Guides

 Update All Firmware and Add Routers

-Ensure your HomePod Mini, Apple TV, and all Nanoleaf devices have the latest firmware.
-On iOS, go to Settings > General > Software Update for your devices.
+Make sure your HomePod Mini, Apple TV, and all Nanoleaf devices have the latest firmware.
+On iOS, go to Settings > General > Software Update for the lights.
 If you have a large home or the bulb is distant from your border router, consider adding another HomePod Mini or a Thread-capable smart plug to act as a router and extend the mesh network.

 Quick Solutions